 Tues & Thurs 4-7 pm

 In front of Santropol Roulant

-Localized economies, and healthier ecosystems and communities are all related.
-We will therefore collaborate with artisans and producers who use in large part ecological products made or harvested nearby.
-Depending on the day and time in the season, different people will join us – have a look at the schedule and more info!
+Localized economies, healthier ecosystems, and communities are all related.
+That is why we collaborate with artisans and producers who use in large part ecological products made or harvested nearby.
+Depending on the day and time of the season, a variety of vendors will join us – have a look at the schedule for more info!

 |The Santropol Roulant Farm

 Preserves from Santropol Roulant’s General Store